-These usually occur within the first couple days of alcohol withdrawal.
+These usually occur within the first couple days of alcohol withdrawal (also known as delirium tremens).
 It is also when they are known to be more intense, since the body and brain are adapting to being independent of alcohol after being used to functioning with it for so long.
 Signs and symptoms of alcohol withdrawal tend to begin between 6 and 48 hours after heavy alcohol consumption has decreased, according to studies presented by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 Drinking alcohol regularly allows the body to build up a tolerance, which means the amount of alcohol you would need to become intoxicated in the beginning is not the same as it is now.
 High-functioning alcoholics, for example, may still be able to go through the motions of their daily lives without drawing too much attention to themselves.
 To them, their buzzed or drunken state may seem a normal way to live, especially if they aren’t outwardly affecting anyone.

 No one follows the exact same road to alcoholism.
 It starts in different ways.
 It’s caused by different things and is a reaction to different triggers.
-These unique experiences also apply to the detox process.
-Alcohol detox may differ depending on several factors, including questions such as:
+These unique experiences also apply to the detoxification process.
+Alcohol detox programs may differ depending on several factors, including questions such as: